Some tips for writing the sort of essay we are looking for

 Do write a strong conclusion.
 Don’t just repeat what you have already said.

-Don’t used long, pretentious words.
+Don’t use long, pretentious words.
 It just makes you sound…pretentious.